ISU-MolPhyl/EEOB563/computer_labs/lab2/README.md

 ### First things first

-You have two options for running PAUP: you can run it on your computer or use the HPC-class server.
+You have two options for running PAUP: you can [install](http://phylosolutions.com/paup-test/) it on your computer or use the HPC-class server.
 I'll describe the steps for running it on HPC-class.

 1. Open you terminal and ssh to HPC class: `ssh isu_name@hpc-class.itd.iastate.edu`;
 2. While you are in the home directory, modify your `.bash_profile` file: